microsoft/nni/docs/en_US/Tutorial/WebUI.rst

-* Support to search for a specific trial by it's id, status, Trial No. and parameters.
+* Support to search for a specific trial by its id, status, Trial No. and trial parameters.(更新图)

 .. image:: ../../img/webui-img/search-trial.png